 Rebecca has three energetic children, the middle of whom attends Birches in the 2nd Grade.

 Earth Science Advisor

 Tom Gumbart, Conservation Director for the town of Lincoln, received his B.A. from Middlebury College and his M.S. from Utah State University specializing in behavioral ecology.
 His work as Conservation Director is diverse, including open space preservation, land stewardship, wetlands permitting, and educational outreach.
 Before assuming the Lincoln position in 1999, Tom served as Executive Director of the non-profit organization Land’s Sake in Weston, running an organic farm, conducting forestry and other land management operations, and developing educational programming.
 Tom is currently the President of the Massachusetts Society of Conservation Professionals.
-Married with two teenage children, he enjoys many outdoor pursuits such as birding, skiing, biking, fishing, and photography.
+Married with two grown children, he enjoys many outdoor pursuits such as birding, skiing, biking, fishing, and photography.